 You may change your PCP for any reason, at any time.
 Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
-To change your PCP, please contact Customer Service or make your PCP change online through your member account at priorityhealth.com/mapd24.
-You will find a list of PCPs to choose from on our website at priorityhealth.com/mapd24.
+To change your PCP, please contact Customer Service or make your PCP change online through your member account at prioritymedicare.com.
+You will find a list of PCPs to choose from on our website at prioritymedicare.com.
 If you need a hard copy of our list of PCPs, or if you need help choosing a PCP, please contact Customer Service.
 When you make a request to change your PCP, we will make the change immediately.